How to best strengthen your competitive position through digital innovation as your competitors are likely reducing their innovation efforts?

 We then went deep on strategic preparation by doubling down on understanding future consumer trends.
 After some thorough research and analysis, we came to the conclusion that convenience through digital solutions was already a noticeable preference among a growing number of consumers and that it was an effective driver of customer loyalty.
 We, therefore, choose this as our main strategic driver which means that it would guide and give direction to all other technology choices.
 This gave us critical strategic clarity, because it made our intention clear, i.e. how digital innovation was going to help the business achieve new growth.

-Zeroing in on the innovation problem
+Zeroing in on the digital innovation problem

 The business already knew that while their car fuel sales allowed very little profit margin, it provided very stable revenue and profit.
 More importantly, it had also been proven as an effective way to attract and acquire new customers, because the business had the most comprehensive network of fuel stations throughout Denmark.
 As fuel prices vary very little, this superior coverage meant that there was a very high likelihood that any driver in Denmark would visit their stations at some point without the need for any particular marketing effort.